nrademacher/conference-track-manager/README.md

 const BASE_TALK_START_TIME = '09:00AM';
 ```

 A track must be at least 360 minutes long to generate a conference schedule from it.
 It must be at least 420 minutes long for the networking event to start at 5pm, the latest possible time.
-The first talk of the morning session starts at 9am, which is the basis from which subsequent start times will be calculated.
+The first talk of the morning session starts at 9am, which is the basis from which subsequent start times will be calculated by the app (see `src/utils/parseMins.js` and `src/utils/incrementTime.js`).

 ### User stories and implementations